Skip to main content

 Causes - Womb (uterus) cancer

 Anyone with a womb can get womb cancer.
-It usually happens after menopause, in people over the age 40.
+It usually happens after menopause, in women over age 50.

-Having a high level of a hormone called oestrogen is one of the main things that can increase your chance of getting womb cancer.
+Having a high level of a hormone called oestrogen can increase the risk of womb cancer.

 You may have high levels of oestrogen if you:

-You may have a higher chance of getting womb cancer if you have:
+You may also have a higher chance of getting womb cancer if you have:

-How to reduce your risk of getting womb cancer
+How to reduce your risk of womb cancer

 Do